newbie-user11/notes/README.md

 # notes
 notes in plain English

-Please do not use this content to cheat on learning platforms .
+Please do not use this content to cheat on any learning platform.